Code-Institute-Submissions/EternalCityCrawls/README.md

 ### Automated test

-Application would benefit from implementation of automated tests with *Jasmine* for the front-end, and *pytest* for the back-end.
+Application would benefit from implementation of automated tests with *Jasmine* for the front-end, and *unit test* for the back-end.

 # Information Architecture